 Do you talk too much in conversations?
-Or maybe you’re prone to interrupting.
+Maybe you’re prone to interrupting.
 Or are you a one-upper?
-Maybe it’s that you can’t stop looking at your phone every three seconds.
-We all have one—a bad conversational habit.
+It could even be that you can’t stop looking at your phone every three seconds.
+We all have one—a bad conversation habit.

 We asked the Young Entrepreneur Council for their opinions on the most off-putting things entrepreneurs and self-starters do in conversations.
-See if you’re guilty of any of these bad habits, and if you are?
+See if you’re guilty of any of these bad conversation habits.
+And if you are?
 Stop, stat.

 A little humility goes a long way.
 I think your work can speak for itself, and oftentimes other people will brag on your behalf when it’s warranted.
 So don’t go into a conversation and regale us with your inflated ego or otherwise.
 Get to know the other person by asking questions and finding common ground.